Dealership vs. Mechanic: Where Should I get my Car Serviced?

 Where To Buy Tires: Dealership vs. Mechanic Pricing

 When it comes to tires, drivers tend to think that the dealership is the only place to get the specialty tires their cars need.
 This is why dealerships often feel at liberty to up-price their tire selections.
 What the dealerships don’t want you to know is that you can often find the same tires (or better) at a mechanic shop or tire specialist at a much lower rate.
 You can even find a tire shop with a Price Beat Guarantee.
-They will take your lowest dealership or competitor tire estimate and beat it by 10% so that you know you are getting the best possible price on your new tires.
+They will take your lowest dealership or competitor tire estimate and beat it by 10% of the difference—ensuring that you get the best possible price on your new tires.

 Convenience to Dealership